 We must “reckon” ourselves dead to sin.

-We must live our Christian life based on the fact that the power of the sinful nature was broken for us by Jesus at Calvary.
+We must live our Christian life understanding the power of sinful nature was broken for us by Jesus at Calvary.

 Consequently, we are under no obligation to obey its orders.

 We have been set free from sin, and the proper response is to read God’s emancipation proclamation to the insistent demands of the flesh.

 We must realize we are responsible for all sins that we commit after salvation.

 The believer must know that before salvation, we cannot help but sin.

 After salvation, we sin as a free choice (similar to Adam in the Garden of Eden).